 (1) An insurer shall deliver an outline of coverage to an applicant prior to the sale of all applicable plans as required in Section 6 of the Act.

-(2) If an outline of coverage was delivered at the time of application or enrollment and the policy or certificate is issued on a basis which would require revision of the outline, a substitute outline of coverage properly describing the policy or certificate must accompany the policy or certificate when it is delivered and contain the following statement in no less than twelve (12) point Sans Serif font type, immediately above the company name:
+(2) If an outline of coverage was delivered at the time of application or enrollment and the policy or certificate is issued on a basis which would require revision of the outline, a substitute outline of coverage properly describing the policy or certificate must accompany the policy or certificate when it is delivered and contain the following statement in no less than twelve (12) point sans-serif type, immediately above the company name, with the sentence “It is different from the outline of coverage you received when you [applied] [enrolled].” made prominent:

 “NOTICE: Read this outline of coverage carefully.
 It is different from the outline of coverage you received when you [applied][enrolled].
 The coverage you applied for was not issued.”

-Drafting Note: The sentence “It is different from the outline of coverage you received when you [applied] [enrolled].” should be prominent.
-It may be made prominent in one or more methods, including using a larger font size, leading, underlining, bolding, or italics.

 (3) In any case where the prescribed outline of coverage is inappropriate for the coverage provided by the policy or certificate, an alternate outline of coverage shall be submitted to the commissioner for prior approval.
 In such instances, no policies may be sold or renewed until approved by the commissioner.